ErrorTzy/writings/notes/Philosophy_of_Mind/Secondary_Literature/PutnumTheNatureofMentalStates.md

 > Evaluation: Make sense to me

+##### Spacial-temporal Difference

-1. pain is not brain-state because identity must entail the same spacial-temporal region.
+pain is not brain-state because identity must entail the same spacial-temporal region.
 But pain is in the arm while brain-state is in brain.

 *REF*: Mirror image seems to locate behind mirror.
 Similarly, the Pain seems to locate in the arm but it can be actually in the brain

 > It seems that Putnum is saying that, with some biological explanation, we can say that pain is in fact also in the brain.
 > Evaluation: But is this possible at all?
 By what evidence can we say that 'pain is in fact in the brain' without accepting that pain is brain-state?

-2. They are only correlated, but identity
+##### Correlation not identity

 It will be troublesome to explain how they are correlated and what is mental entity.